Artists In Schools Program

 Toolkit for Artists:

-- Teaching Artist Questionnaire – All roster artists interested in residency work this year, please complete for availability.
+- Teaching Artist Questionnaire – All roster artists interested in residency work please complete for availability.

 - AIS Contract template – completed contract will be sent to you for signature upon approval of application.
-Must be completed prior to residency and submitted to Jen LaRoe.
+Must be signed prior to residency and submitted to Jen LaRoe.

 - W-9 form – must be completed prior to residency, and submitted to Jen LaRoe.